jakub-karasek/OOP/StockMarket/README.md

 <stock companies <name>: <starting price>>
 <investor's wallet: <funds> <stocks <name>: <count>>
 ```
-For example inputs given in the original task look likte [this] (./StockMarket/input.txt)
+For example inputs given in the original task look like [this](./input.txt)

 ### Types of investors
 *RANDOM* - An investor making random investment decisions (implement any strategy, e.g., random order type for buy/sell, random company, random number of shares, random price limit).
 The randomization occurs according to the specified conditions.